AikamBoparai/AikamBoparai/README.md

 - 👋 Hi, I’m @AikamBoparai
 - 👀 I’m interested in Software Engineering with a keen interest in algorithms and data structures
-- 🌱 I’m currently learning Computer Engineering at the University of Waterloo
+- 📚 I graduated from the University of Waterloo in Computer Engineering
-- 💞️ I’m looking to collaborate on open-source software projects with insights on algorithms
-- 📫 How to reach me as2bopar@uwaterloo.ca
+- 📫 How to reach me aikam.boparai@gmail.com

 <!---
 AikamBoparai/AikamBoparai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.